-Info About Necklift procedures by Dr. Andrew Jacono in New York
+Information About Neck Lift procedures by Dr. Andrew Jacono in New York City

-While neck drooping is an isolated problem and most surgeons will explain to you that you need a total face and necklift to correct it which is more surgery than most people want.
-In cases like this Doctor Jacono’s customized approach is an isolated necklift (necklift alone which lifts the sagging muscles of the neck).
-This creates youthful and natural definition of the neck, without a tight look of older facelift and necklift techniques.
-This technique can be combined with a lower facelift if you want to correct the jowls at the same time.
+While neck drooping is an isolated problem and most surgeons will explain to you that you need a full face and neck lift to correct it which is more surgery than most people want.
+In cases like this Doctor Jacono’s customized approach is an isolated neck lift (neck lifting alone which lifts the sagging muscles of the neck).

 Leaving an adequate amount of fat in the neck leaves a soft appearance.
 Under the platysma muscle, extra digastric muscle is reduced and large submandibular glands are shaved down so they do not bulge in the neck contour.

 Best Neck Lift Before and After Patient 1: